-This is a continuation of the mini-glossary on investment terminologies you will come across frequently on your investing journey.
-Click here for Part 1 of the series.
+Want to learn about investing?
+Here is a continuation of the mini-glossary of investment terminologies you will come across frequently on your investing journey.

 Management Expense Ratio (MER)